Day 1 - Arrival in Nome today. Dinner together this evening as a group.

 We will also stop in a boulder field near Woolley Lagoon Rd where we will search for Northern Wheatears singing and displaying as they vie for the female’s attention.
-These amazing birds fly all the way from their wintering grounds in Alaska.
+These amazing birds fly all the way from their wintering grounds in Africa.

 Along Teller Road, we will stop at view breeding Pacific Golden-Plovers and Long-tailed Jaegers.
 On small ponds in this area we will look for breeding Bar-tailed Godwits, as well as Whimbrels and Red-necked Phalaropes on the small ponds.
 We will also see Rock Ptarmigan and Willow Ptarmigan in several spots along the road.
 Once we arrive to the Inupiat village of Teller, after driving 72 miles, we will go to the local Cemetary where we will see a breeding pair of 'black-backed' White Wagtails.
 We will next Visit the sewage lagoons for more birds and will scope for seabirds from the beach and have a nice lunch in town before heading back for rest before dinner in Nome.